SergiiVlasiuk/spring-boot-quartz-cluster-example/README.md

 ## Description of modules
 ### Supervisor module
 The supervisor module have Swagger ui with REST commands.
 It available at [http://localhost:8080/swagger-ui.html#!/](http://localhost:8080/swagger-ui.html#!/)
-You can use this commands to add jobs, view jobs statuses and delete jobs.
+You can use this commands to add jobs, view jobs statuses and delete job or jobs.

 ### Worker module
 Executes tasks that submited to the cluster.